The ABC’s of TSC (Tuberous Sclerosis Complex)

 - Afinitor Disperz Tablets for oral suspension

-are examples of mTOR inhibitors that have been shown to shrink certain tumors in the kidneys (AMLs), brain (SEGAs), lungs and certain skin lesions on the face (facial angiofibromas).
+are examples of mTOR inhibitors that have been shown in TSC to shrink certain tumors in the kidneys (AMLs), brain (SEGAs), lungs and certain skin lesions on the face (facial angiofibromas).

 mTOR inhibitors are also being tested to see if they can help with epilepsy, autism, and thinking and learning problems.